 For better comparison, below is the specification of the original Surface Go charger and a standard phone charger that we’ve already tested:

 |Common Chargers||Interface||Max Wattage||Power Rules|

-Now we have an array of chargers with the power range from 7.5W up until 45W with different type charging interfaces.
-And now it’s time test it out, read on for the actual charging speed of those chargers.
+Now we have an array of chargers with a power range from 7.5W up to 45W with different types of charging interfaces.
+And now it’s time to test it out, read on for the actual charging speed of those chargers.

 The following table summarizes the speed, duration, and charging rate of each charger.
-We have ordered the chargers by maximum charging rate they can offer.
+We have ordered the chargers at the maximum charging rate they can offer.

 |Sony Standard Phone Charger|